niftools/maya_nif_plugin/ReadMe.txt

 KNOWN ISSUES:

-* When meshes have multiple UV sets, the textures are not always attached to the correct UV set.
-* Export resutls can be unpredictable if UVs go outside the 0.0-1.0 range.
+* Export results can be unpredictable if UVs go outside the 0.0-1.0 range.
 Suggest staying within the picture in the UV editor.
 * Niflib has endian issues that are not taken care of, so a PowerPC compile will be impossible.
+* Importing Normals does not work on skinned meshes
+* Meshes affected by multiple skin clusters cannot be exported yet.
+Suggest deleting history and re-binding to the skeleton.

 INSTALLATION: